-8.1 Documents Required for Entombment

-Interment Rights Holders may be required to visit the Cemetery office to provide identification and complete an Interment Permission Form prior to an entombment taking place.
-Should the Interment Rights Holder(s) be the deceased, direction must be provided in writing by the next-of-kin or estate executor.

-8.2 Payment

-Payment must be made to the Cemetery before an entombment may take place.

-8.3 Sealing After Entombment

-Only the Cemetery may open and seal niches for entombments.
-This applies to the inside sealer and the niche front.

-8.4 Niche Inscriptions and Adornments on Memorials Owned by the Cemetery

-To ensure quality control, desired uniformity and standard of workmanship, the Cemetery reserves the right to inscribe all niche fronts or where permitted install all bronze lettering, bronze plaques, bronze vases, bronze adornments, bronze emblems, and ceramic or photoplex pictures within bronze frames on niche fronts.
+- 8.1 Documents Required For Entombment: Interment Rights Holder(s) may be required to visit the Cemetery office and complete a prescribed Cemetery and written direction and authorization prior to an Entombment taking place.
+Should the Interment Rights Holder be the deceased, direction must be provided in writing by the next of kin or estate executor. - 8.2 Payment: Payment must be made to the Cemetery before an Entombment may take place. - 8.3 Sealing after Entombment: Only the Cemetery may open and seal Niches for Entombments.
+This applies to the inside sealer and the Niche front. - 8.4 Niche Inscriptions and Adornments on Memorials Owned by the Cemetery: To ensure quality control, desired uniformity and standard of workmanship, the Cemetery reserves the right to inscribe all niche fronts or where permitted install all bronze lettering, bronze plaques, bronze vases, bronze adornments, bronze emblems, and ceramic or photoplex pictures within bronze frames on niche fronts.
 Approved samples are on display at the Cemetery.
 Any unauthorized adornment or emblem will be removed and disposed of without notification and at the expense of the Interment Rights Holder(s).
-No persons other than employees of the company shall remove or alter niche fronts.

-8.5 Floral Tributes from Funeral Services

-Floral tributes from services may be placed in a designated area and will be removed and disposed of the same day.

-8.6 Floral Tributes in Outdoor Niches

-Artificial and fresh cut flowers in vases attached to niches (where applicable) are permitted any time provided that they do not encroach on adjacent niches.
-Artificial and fresh cut flowers that have become unsightly will be removed and disposed of without notification.

-8.7 Floral Tributes in Indoor Niches

-Artificial flowers in vases attached to niches (where applicable) are permitted any time provided that they do not encroach on adjacent niches.
-Artificial flowers that have become unsightly will be removed and disposed of without notification.

-8.8 Articles Not Permitted

-Pedestals, urns, candles, vesper lights, articles of a heavy or cumbrous character, musical greeting cards, and any articles placed on the floor or ground are deemed to be prohibited articles and shall not be allowed on or in the general vicinity of the niche.
-Prohibited articles will be removed and disposed of without notification.

-8.9 Glass-Fronted Niches

-Glass-fronted niches may contain only an urn with suitable identification and, space permitting, a personal portrait of the deceased, and a limited number of personal mementos.
-The Cemetery must approve all items prior to their placement in the niche and must supervise the insertion and/or removal of items into or out of the niche.
-The Cemetery reserves the exclusive right to open and close the niche and requires the written permission of the Interment Rights Holder(s) before the placement of articles within the niche.
-A suitable charge may apply should the Interment Rights Holder(s) wish to remove or change items or articles within the niche.
+No persons other than employees of the company shall remove or alter niche fronts. - 8.5 Floral Tributes from Funeral Services: Floral tributes from services may be placed in a designated area and will be removed and disposed of the same day. - 8.6 Floral Tributes in Outdoor Niches: Artificial and fresh cut flowers in vases attached to Niches are permitted any time provided that they do not encroach on adjacent Niches.
+Artificial and fresh cut flowers that have become unsightly will be removed and disposed without notification. - 8.7 Floral Tributes in Indoor Niches: Artificial flowers in vases attached to Niches are permitted any time provided that they do not encroach on adjacent Niches.
+Artificial flowers that have become unsightly will be removed and disposed without notification. - 8.8 Articles not Permitted: Pedestals, urns, candles, vesper lights, articles of a heavy or cumbrous character, musical greeting cards, and any articles placed on the floor or ground are deemed to be prohibited articles, and shall not be allowed on or in the general vicinity of the Niche.
+Prohibited articles will be removed and disposed without notification. - 8.9 Glass Fronted Niches: Glass front Niches may contain only the urn with suitable identification and, space permitting, a personal portrait of the deceased, and a limited number of personal mementos.
+The Cemetery must approve all items prior to their placement in the Niche, and must supervise the insertion and/or removal of items into or out of the Niche.
+The Cemetery reserves the exclusive right to open and close the Niche, and requires the written permission of the Interment Rights Holder before the placement of articles within the Niche.
+A suitable charge may apply should the Interment Rights Holder(s) wish to remove or change items or articles within the Niche.